laryn/cer/README.txt

 - Node Reference
 - User Reference
 - Taxonomy Term Reference
+- Profile2 (using the cer_profile2 add-on module)
+- Commerce Product Reference (using the cer_commerce add-on module)

 CER has an object-oriented API you can use to integrate other kinds of fields, if you need to.
+For more information, see cer.api.php.

 DEPENDENCIES